-Note : The changes in the number of shares held by the director after the resignation on January 31, 2022 are not disclosed.
+Note 3: The changes in the number of shares held by the manager after discharged on January 31, 2023 are not disclosed.

 - (II) Cases in which the counterparty of transfer of shares by directors, supervisors, managerial officers, and shareholders with more than 10% shareholding is a related party: None. - (III) Cases in which the counterparty of pledge of shares by directors, supervisors, managerial officers, and shareholders with more than 10% shareholding is a related party: None.